cannawen/metric_units_reddit_bot/README.md

 Running the code
 ---
+For changes not related to networking, running tests is often enough.
+But if you want to see the bot hitting the Reddit servers:

-Create your bot's reddit account.
+1. Create your bot's reddit account.

-Create a reddit `script` app through [your reddit preferences](https://www.reddit.com/prefs/apps).
+2. Create a reddit `script` app through [your reddit preferences](https://www.reddit.com/prefs/apps).
 (Use `http://localhost` as your redirect url, we don't need it.)
-From there, you should be able to get your OAuth username and secret
+3. Get your OAuth username and secret

-Download the bot's code, and create a file `./private/environment.yaml` that looks like [sample-environment.yaml](sample-environment.yaml)
+4. Download the bot's code, and create a file `./private/environment.yaml` that looks like [sample-environment.yaml](sample-environment.yaml)
+5. run `npm install`

-run `npm install` then `node ./src/bot.js` and you should have the bot up and running!
+6. run `node ./src/bot.js`
+7. You should have the bot up and running!

+Note:
-Note: You can run the bot in development mode (which won't POST requests to reddit servers) by changing the `dev-mode` environment variable to "true"
+- You can run the bot in development mode (which won't POST requests to reddit servers) by changing the `dev-mode` environment variable to "true"

 Running the tests
 ---
 run `npm test`

+Notes:
-To run a single spec, add [.only](https://jaketrent.com/post/run-single-mocha-test/)
+- To run a single spec, add [.only](https://jaketrent.com/post/run-single-mocha-test/)
+- You do not need to create a reddit app to run the tests, you can use the [sample-environment.yaml](sample-environment.yaml) default values.

 Questions or Comments?
 ---